seyramgabriel/CloudSec-Terraform-Project/README.md

 The repository deploys the terraform configuration using [action.yml](https://github.com/seyramgabriel/CloudSec-Terraform-Project/blob/main/.github/workflows/action.yml) file, and [oidc.yaml](https://github.com/seyramgabriel/CloudSec-Terraform-Project/blob/main/.github/workflows/oidc.yaml) as alternative, for better security.

-The actions are set to be triggered manually (workflow_dispatch) by choosing either "apply" or "destroy" as inputs.

 The github/workflows/action.yml file uses AWS access key and secret key defined in the repository secret to authenticate to the AWS account, whiles .github/workflows/oidc.yaml uses open id connect.

-To use open id connect, you can run the terraform configuration in the openid directory as follows:
+To use open id connect rather than AWS access key and secret key, you can run the terraform configuration in the openid directory as follows:

 ```
 cd openid